 The winner will be announced at the annual CapoCaccia Workshop on Neuromorphic Engineering and Telluride Workshop on Neuromorphic Engineering.

-Authors of winning abstracts automatically grant the Organizers the right to use any part of the submitted material for any non-commercial purpose.
+Authors of winning submissions automatically grant the Organizers the right to use any part of the submitted material for any non-commercial purpose.
 By nominating for the prize, abstract authors warrant that they hold all necessary copyrights to grant this permission.
 Abstract authors retain copyright ownership of their documents.